General-Purpose Models for the Chemical Sciences: LLMs and Beyond: Building Principles of GPMs

 It is also crucial to distinguish between the foundational model itself (e.g., the GPT-4 \gls{llm}) and the \enquote{system} with which the user interacts (e.g., ChatGPT).
-Such systems are not merely the raw model; they incorporate additional layers for safety, prompt management, and some of the adaptation techniques discussed in this section.
-Understanding this distinction is key to understanding how a static model is transformed into a dynamic and useful tool.
+Such systems are not merely the raw model; they incorporate additional layers for safety, prompt management, and some adaptation techniques discussed in this section.